needle-tools/needle-engine-support/documentation/scripting.md

 - ``GameObject.findObjectOfType`` - searches the whole scene for a type.
 - ``GameObject.findObjectsOfType`` - searches the whole scene for all matching types.

-## Context (and the HTML DOM)
+## The Context and the HTML DOM

 The context refers to the runtime inside a [web component ⇡](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-The threejs scene lives inside a custom HTML component called ``<needle-tiny>`` (see the *index.html* in your project).
+The three.js scene lives inside a custom HTML component called ``<needle-engine>`` (see the *index.html* in your project).
 You can access that element using ``this.context.domElement``.

-This architecture allows for potentially having multiple needle webgl scenes on one webpage that can either run on their own or act together as split-up views or adding different functionality to parts of your webpage.
+This architecture allows for potentially having multiple needle WebGL scenes on the same webpage, that can either run on their own or communicate between each other as parts of your webpage.

-• ***Note**: Currently the exporter only supportes exporting one scene for one html element but this might change in the future.*
+> **Note**: The exporter currently only supports exporting one scene for one html element, but you can create HTML files with multiple contexts.
+We might make this easier in the future.

-### Scene
+### Three.js Scene
-Access the threejs scene using ``this.context.scene``
+Access the three.js [scene](https://threejs.org/docs/#api/en/scenes/Scene) using ``this.context.scene``.

 ### Time
-Use ``this.context.time`` to access ``time``, ``frameCount`` or ``deltaTime`` (time since last frame in ms).
+Use ``this.context.time`` to access ``time``, ``frameCount`` or ``deltaTime`` (time since last frame in milliseconds).

 ### Input
 Use ``this.context.input`` to access convenient methods for getting mouse and touch data.
+WebXR controller access is currently separate.

 ### Physics
-Use ``this.context.physics`` to conveniently perform raycasts against scene geometry.
+Use ``this.context.physics`` to access the physics API, for example to perform raycasts against scene geometry.

-• ***Note**: [Layers ⇡](https://docs.unity3d.com/Manual/Layers.html) are also exported from Unity to threejs [Layers ⇡](https://threejs.org/docs/#api/en/core/Layers).
-By default physics will ignore objects on layer 2 (this is the ``Ignore Raycast`` layer in Unity) but hit all other layers.
-If you need you can override this behaviour using the options parameter that you can pass to the ``physics.raycast`` method but it is generally recommended that you setup your layers as needed in Unity.*
+> **Note**: [Layers ⇡](https://docs.unity3d.com/Manual/Layers.html) are mapped from Unity to three.js [Layers ⇡](https://threejs.org/docs/#api/en/core/Layers).
+By default, physics will ignore objects on layer 2 (this is the ``Ignore Raycast`` layer in Unity) but hit all other layers.
+We recommended setting up your layers as needed in Unity, but if you need, you can override this behaviour using the `options` parameter that you can pass to the ``physics.raycast`` method.

 ### Networking
 Networking methods can be accessed via ``this.context.connection``.
-Please refer to the [networking document](./networking.md) for further information.
+Please refer to the [networking docs](./networking.md) for further information.

 ### Assets
-Use ``this.context.assets`` to get access to assets that are imported inside GLTF files.
+Use ``this.context.assets`` to get access to assets and resources that are imported inside glTF files.

 ## Accessing URL Parameters
-Use `utils.getParam("stream");` to quickly access URL parameters and define behaviour with them:
+Use `utils.getParam(<..>)` to quickly access URL parameters and define behaviour with them.

+**Example:**
 ```ts
 import { Behaviour } from "needle.tiny.engine/engine-components/Component";
 import * as utils from "needle.tiny.engine/engine/engine_utils"